AdaCore/gnatstudio/docs/users_guide/main_window.rst

   node for :file:`b` shows a node for :file:`a`, and so on.

   An icon with a pen mark is displayed if the project was modified but not saved yet.
 You can save it at any time by right-clicking the icon.
-GPS either reminds you to save it before any compilation or saves it automatically, depending on your preference settings.
+  GNAT Studio either reminds you to save it before any compilation or saves it automatically, depending on your preference settings.

-  GPS provides a second display for this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
+  GNAT Studio provides a second display for this project view, which lists all projects with no hierarchy: all projects appear only once in the view, at the top level.
 You may find this display useful for deep project hierarchies, where it can make it easier to find projects.
 Activate this